laraandree/RxCache/Examples/Pods/RxCache/README.md

 The enum provider example declare type which their associated value accepts EvictProvider in order to be able to concrete more specifics types of EvictProvider at runtime.

-But I have done that for demonstration purposes, you always should narrow the evicting classes to the type which you really need -indeed, you should not expose the EvictClass as an associated value, instead require a Bool and hide the implementation detail in your enum provider.
+But I have done that for demonstration purposes, you always should narrow the evicting classes to the type which you really need -indeed, you should not expose the Evict classes as an associated value, instead require a Bool and hide the implementation detail in your enum provider.

-For the last example, Mock List Paginated with filters, I would narrow the scope to EvictDynamicKey in production code, because this way I would be able to paginate the filtered mocks and evict them per its filter, triggered by a pull to refresh for example.
+For the last example, Mock List Paginated with filters, I would narrow the scope to EvictDynamicKey in production code, because this way I would be able to paginate the filtered mocks and evict them per its filter, triggered by a pull to refresh for instance.

 Configure general behaviour